miguel-ambrona/deadpos/README.md

 - You can disable the progress bar with `--no-progress-bar`.

+- You can use flag `--verbose` to get a more detailed output.

 ## Feedback

 Please, open an issue if you have any suggestions.